 Who We Are

 Cycling Ireland is the internationally recognised body for the control of cycling in the island of Ireland recognised by the Union Cycliste Internationale (UCI) which is the world governing body.
-(Cycling Ireland contact details at the end of the article)
+(Contact Info HERE)

 Cycling Ulster is one of the four Provincial Federations and is charged with looking after affairs in the nine counties of Ulster.
 (Cycling Ulster main contact details at the end of the article).
 Cycling Ulster is governed by an Executive.
 The current Executive and the part-time employees are as follows